Dhanshree-Sonar/Charades/README.md

 1. index.html
 2. styleSheet.css
 3. jsScript.js
-4. wordList.xml
 4. README.md
 5. img folder which has images

 ## How to run

-1. Place index.html, styleSheet.css, jsScript.js, wordList.xml and img folder at one location.
+1. Place index.html, styleSheet.css, jsScript.js and img folder at one location.
 2. Open index.html
-3. It will open the game on webpage.
+3. It will open the game on a webpage.

 ## How to play the game